A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 \subsection{The once-extended TQFTs derived from finite crossed complexes}

-In this section and the next, we will work over the field of rational numbers $\Q$.
-We will also fix a finite crossed complex, $\A$, i.e., actually finite, not just homotopy finite.

-Here we will freely use the notation and results from Section \ref {sec:def-once-extended}, particularly Subsection \ref{sec:fin_ext}, as well as of our review of the homotopy theory of crossed complexes, and their classifying spaces, $B_\A$, in Section \ref{Sec:crossed_complexes}.
+In this section and the next, we will work over the field of rational numbers $\Q$, and also fix a finite (i.e. not just homotopy finite) crossed complex, $\A$.
+We will freely use the notation and results from Section \ref {sec:def-once-extended}, particularly Subsection \ref{sec:fin_ext}.